enisdenjo/graphql-ws/PROTOCOL.md

 1. _Server_ validates the connection initialisation request and dispatches a `ConnectionAck` message to the client on successful connection
 1. _Client_ has received the acknowledgement message and is now ready to request operation executions

-### Forbidden connection initialisation

-1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`
-1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
-1. _Client_ immediately dispatches a `ConnectionInit` message optionally providing a payload as agreed with the server
-1. _Server_ validates the connection initialisation request and decides that the client is not allowed to establish a connection
-1. _Server_ closes the socket by dispatching the event `4403: Forbidden`
-1. _Client_ reports an error using the close event reason (which is `Forbidden`)

-### Erroneous connection initialisation

-1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`
-1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
-1. _Client_ immediately dispatches a `ConnectionInit` message optionally providing a payload as agreed with the server
-1. _Server_ tries validating the connection initialisation request but an error `I'm a teapot` is thrown
-1. _Server_ closes the socket by dispatching the event `4400: I'm a teapot`
-1. _Client_ reports an error using the close event reason (which is `I'm a teapot`)

 ### Connection initialisation timeout

 1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-transport-ws`